A Boy with a Flying Squirrel: Commentary

 Many 19th-century art critics considered A Boy with a Flying Squirrel to be one of Copley's most important works.
 According to the art historian William Dunlap, the Scottish writer Allan Cunningham judged that "of all that [Copley] ever painted, nothing surpasses his Boy and Squirrel for fine depth and beauty of colour".
 H. T. Tuckerman claimed in 1867 that the painting shaped Copley's "whole future career".
 More recently in 1976, the American art scholar John Wilmerding wrote that the work was an "early masterpiece and a significant milestone in colonial American art".
 Some reviewers observed Copley's painting to be more than just a portrait.
 In 1880, the American artist and journalist S. G. W. Benjamin considered A Boy with a Flying Squirrel to be one of the artist's most important history paintings.
-In 1983, the art historian Trevor Fairbrother drew parallels between the painting and "European devotional pictures" as well as the French painter Jean-Baptiste-Siméon Chardin's scenes of boys playing with cards.
+In 1983, the art historian Trevor Fairbrother drew parallels between the painting and "European devotional pictures" as well as the French painter Jean Siméon Chardin's scenes of boys playing with cards.

 The art historian Jennifer Roberts believed A Boy with a Flying Squirrel to be "the most consequential painting Copley had yet produced in America".
 It was Copley's first major noncommissioned work and first exhibition painting.
 Furthermore, it was Copley's first work for a European audience, and he wanted the painting to be presentable to "the first artists in the World".
 In doing so, his artistic style departed from his previous work.
-For example, Roberts judged Copley's inclusion of a highly detailed glass of water—an element found nowhere else in Copley's other works—to be a "curiously overdetermined object".
+For example, Roberts judged Copley's inclusion of a highly detailed glass of water—an element found nowhere else in Copley's other works—to be a "curiously object".
 Roberts also noted Copley's "unprecedented" and "unusual" use of a profile format, with A Boy with a Flying Squirrel being Copley's sole single-sitter profile painting produced in America.
 In a broader sense, Roberts viewed the "triumph" of the painting's critical success as an "originary episode" in the history of American art.
 She further saw the London exhibition's "direct juxtaposition" of Copley's painting against European works as a key indication of the "emerging distinctions" between American and European art.